HackYourFuture/React/week2/lesson-plan.md

 *Exercise:* transform another ui into components in pairs.

 ## stateful logic
-1. State vs. Props
+1. Using destructuring in React
-    - Both props and state are plain JS objects
+2. State vs. Props
     - Both props and state trigger a render update when they change
     - How to determine if data should be props or state?
       - Props are "configuration options" for components